ashikshezan/unit-converter/README.md

 # unit_converter

-This is simple number convertion tool.
-A sample package for python package structure demonstration A package for converting between unit lengths and weights.
+This is a simple number conversion tool.
+A sample package for python package structure demonstration.
+A package for converting between unit lengths and weights.

 ### Features